Resistance Bible Study

 2) Biblical Anthropologies: Genesis 11, Romans 3: 23, Hebrews 2: 7.
 How do different passages in the Bible reflect different understandings of the nature of human beings?
 How did the framers of the U.S. Constitution understand human nature?
 How do these "anthropologies" relate to the current political crisis?

 3) The Danger of Tyranny: I Samuel 12.
 How does the speech of Samuel relate to the current threat to American democracy?
+An interesting companion to this text is to be found in this interview with Timothy Snyder, who wrote On Tyranny.
+Snyder's examples are drawn from European history.

 4) The Magnificat: Luke 1: 46-55.
 What were the politics of Mary, the mother of Jesus?